 — Always use implied statements.

 — Use recognizable analogies to make a point.
 If you are talking about a home air purifier reference how finicky hospitals about keeping their environment germ free.
-Readers recognize and believe hospitals prioritize for cleanliness, they can visualize this.
-And that mental image creates a halo effect for our room air purifier story.
+Readers recognize and believe hospitals prioritize cleanliness; they can visualize this.
+That mental image creates a halo effect for our room air purifier story.

 — Great content is confident.
 The reader feels they are talking to a knowledgable, trusted friend.